Katie Button: Carolina bagels and jamón

 Katie is the co-owner, along with her husband Félix Meana, of Cúrate in Asheville, which is one of America’s finest Spanish restaurants, as voted not just by actual Beard-award type experts, but by me and my Jamón- and Salmorejo-obsessed children.
 It’s astonishingly good, actually, and the kind of care and craft that she has poured into Cúrate is now finding a home in Button & Co.
 Bagels (again, something we feel good about judging, and did judge highly) and the rest of the Katie Button Restaurants group.
 Her journey from Jersey to El Bulli to the hills of North Carolina is filled-to-the-rim with #lifegoals and talent realized, and it was an honor having her close out this four-episode ramble through the beauty and bounty of Appalachia.

 This is an edited and condensed transcript from my conversation with Katie.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+You can listen to the full episode, for free, on Apple Podcasts, Stitcher, Spotify, or wherever you get your podcasts.

 Nathan Thornburgh: Let’s have some sodas.